 Episode 14: Body-Respect & Body-Care

 In this episode of the Martial Art of Self, we look at some dimensions of body-respect and body-care.
+It is time to look at respecting the body during exercising.

 It has become mainstream to drive our bodies to the limit in an unnatural, and harmful pace, and way.
 Unfortunately, we mostly treat our body as a driving vessel for our self-interest, our desires, wants, and needs only.